mhuang74-blog/mhuang74-blog.github.io/about/index.md

 subclass: 'post page'
 ---

-This is a portfolio and fan site created by Michael S. Huang, dedicated to all the wonderfully inspirational and wacky works created by his wife Tina.
+This is a portfolio and fan site created by me, Michael S. Huang, dedicated to all the wonderfully inspirational and wacky works created by my lovely wife Tina Kuo.

 I am no writer, but as my sophmore English teacher Mr. Russell always said:

 > Learning to write, and writing to learn.

+So here it goes..